 - A. Compliance with standards required.
-Proposed development, as defined in Article VIII, and new land uses shall be designed and constructed in conformity with: - 1.
-All standards and requirements established through the approval of a Coastal Permit; - 2.
-Any provisions of this Chapter applicable to a specific planned coastal zoning district; - 3.
-The provisions of Chapter 22.64 (Coastal Zone Development and Resource Management Standards); and - 4.
-Any-All provisions of Sections 22.62.060 (Coastal Agricultural and Resource Related Districts), 22.62.070 (Coastal Residential Districts), or 22.62.080 (Coastal Commercial and Mixed-Use Districts). - All applicable provisions of the Implementation Plan, as defined in 22.60.010 and Article VIII.
+Proposed development, as defined in Article VIII, shall be designed and constructed in conformity with: - 1.
+All standards and requirements established through the approval of a Coastal Permit;

+14 2.
+Any provisions of this Chapter applicable to a specific planned coastal zoning district; 1.1 3.
+The provisions of Chapter 22.64 (Coastal Zone Development and Resource Management Standards); and 2 4.
+All provisions of Sections 22.62.060 (Coastal Agricultural and Resource Related Districts), 22.62.070 (Coastal Residential Districts), or 22.62.080 (Coastal Commercial and Mixed-Use Districts).
+4 5.
+All applicable provisions of the Implementation Plan, as defined in 22.60.010 and Article VIII.